 Do Things in a Certain Order

 This is something that works a little better for me, and it’s important to note that the time doesn’t factor into this at all.
-Instead, you just do things in a, well, in a certain order — like I said.
-For example, I will do work first thing in the morning until I’ve done what I set out to do (usually writing a blog post, client work, or something else that doesn’t require the internet), then I’ll read for fun for a little while, then I’ll head home for some lunch.
+Instead, you just do things in a, well, in a certain order – like I said.
+For example, I will go out and do work first thing in the morning until I’ve done what I set out to do (usually writing a blog post, client work, or something else that doesn’t require the internet), then I’ll read for fun for a little while, then I’ll head home for some lunch.
 After lunch I do internetty jobs like answering emails, responding to my students in our Facebook group and scheduling blog posts.
 I’ll often go for a walk or to the gym in the mid-afternoons, then head home for some more grub.
 Evenings tend to be a free-for-all without much structure, but that’s okay because I’ve already done a good day’s work.
 I can do whatever the hell I want, guilt-free.

 Reading over that list, you might think you already know what will work for you and what won’t.
 BUT!
 You’re probably wrong.
 I thought scheduling my day to the half-hour would be awesome and make me super productive, but I hated how restrictive it was.
 It was only through experimentation that I learned that I rebel against all things scheduled, and that following my natural rhythms works much better for me.
 So I encourage you to try each of these for a set period of time, maybe even just a couple of weeks, and at the end of it sit down and analyse what worked for you and what didn’t.
 The analysing part is important, because this is how you figure out precisely what works for you.
 So write that shit down.
 Your brain knows how it went, even if you don’t, but it won’t tell you until you write it down.